vanessaxuuan/tp/docs/UserGuide.md

 Format: `deletetg INDEX tg/TUTORIAL_GROUP`

 * Deletes the specified tutorial group of the student at the specified `INDEX`.
-The index refers to the index number shown in the current displayed student list.
-The index **must be a positive number** 1, 2, 3, …
-* The tutorial group must be written **EXACTLY**, but is *case-insensitive*. e.g. `deletetg 1 tg/cs2040s t03` will delete `CS2040S T03` if that person has that tutorial group, but `deletetg 1 tg/cs2040s` or `deletetg 1 tg/cs2040st03`
+* The tutorial group must be written **EXACTLY**, but *ignores cases*. e.g. `deletetg 1 tg/cs2040s t03` will delete `CS2040S T03` if that person has that tutorial group, but `deletetg 1 tg/cs2040s` or `deletetg 1 tg/cs2040st03`
 **WILL NOT** successfully delete it.
-* The tutorial group **cannot be deleted** if it is the **only** tutorial group a student has. e.g. A student with only one tutorial group `CS2040S T03` cannot have their tutorial group deleted.
+* The tutorial group **cannot be deleted** if it is the **only** tutorial group a student has. e.g. A student with only the tutorial group `CS2040S T03` cannot have that tutorial group deleted.

 Examples:
 * `list` followed by `deletetg 2 tg/CS2103T W15-3` deletes the tutorial group `CS2103T W15-3` of the 2nd student listed
-in TACH (only if the 2nd student had more than one tutorial group).
+in TACH (only if the 2nd student has more than one tutorial group).
 * `find Carmen` followed by `deletetg 1 tg/cs2100 g01` deletes the tutorial group `CS2100 G01` of the 1st student in the
-results of the `find` command (only if the 1st student had more than one tutorial group).
+results of the `find` command (only if the 1st student has more than one tutorial group).

 #### Deleting tutorial groups from all students: `deletetgall`